karthik63/twitter_sentiment/README.md

 Example of a neutral tweet.

 ## Methodology
 To scrape the tweets I have used twitter's standard search API through Twython.
+The file tweet_scraper.py uses Twython to extract tweets with search term "the" and uses pymongo to interface to a MongoDB database.

+For extracting news articles I have used the [EventRegistry API](http://eventregistry.org/documentation) using the eventregistry module.